 We frequently see nonprofit organizations pay for more software licenses than they need, particularly in the early implementation phases.
 This can cost a nonprofit thousands of dollars that would be better invested in other ways.
+So how can nonprofits avoid paying for more licenses than they need?

 At Build Consulting, we work with nonprofits to select the best software and vendor to support their fundraising and operations.
 Our senior team members have all been doing this for over 20 years.
 During that time, we’ve worked hard to help vendors be more attentive to the needs of their nonprofit customers, and to help nonprofits be prepared to effectively engage with vendors.